shajra/nix-example/tutorials/2-haskell/README.md

 Note, the reason Ghcid is faster than a normal build with Cabal or Stack is because, it's using a REPL session, which it uses to reload modules.
 This provides a faster compilation, but sometimes error messages get out of sync, and you have to restart Ghcid.

-<a id="org031ddef"></a>
+<a id="org7b834fe"></a>

 ## Editor tags files

 If you use a text editor like Emacs or Vim, you can navigate multiple projects fluidly using [Ctags/Etags](https://en.wikipedia.org/wiki/Ctags).
-For Haskell, this tutorial's Nix shell environment provides a `nix-tags-haskell` script to create a tags file:
+For Haskell, Pkgs-make's Nix shell environment provides a `nix-tags-haskell` script to create a tags file:

 ```shell
 nix-shell --run 'nix-tags-haskell --ctags --etags' 2>&1